JessieGross/FlashcardsMagic/Readme.md

 ## Required
-- [x] User can open the creation screen
-- [x] User can cancel out of the creation screen
+- [x] User can browse through multiple flashcards
-- [x] User can enter a new question and answer in the creation screen to then show it on the flashcard
+- [x] User can re-open the app and see previously created flashcards
 - [x] Push code to GitHub
 ## Optional
-- [x] User gets an error if they try to create a new flashcard with no question or answer
+- [x] User can delete a flashcard
 - [x] User can edit existing flashcard
-- [x] User can add multiple choice answers in the creation screen
+- [x] User can store multiple choice questions